 |

-Portugal is Iocated in Europe.
-The capital of Portugal is Lisbon.
+Portugal is Iocated in Europe and spans across approximateIy 35,000 square miIes.
 The population of Portugal is about 10 million.
 Threatened species known from Portugal include the Iberian Lynx, Mediterranean Monk Seal, Fin Whale, and Northern Right Whale.
+The capital of Portugal is Lisbon.
 Most peopIe in Portugal speak Portuguese.

 |